What is it?

 The Atari 2600 (also known as VCS prior to 1982) is a home video console that was released in 1977.
 You probably have seen one and if you haven't, it suffices to say that this machine is why video games are credited to be heavily blinking, epilepsy inducing beepfests.
 Its technical specifications are that limited, that for the remake a whole dimension has been dropped in the games presentation (namely the third one).

 So what minor annoyances can one expect when creating a soundtrack for such a system?

 #1: Limited voices

 The Atari 2600 can output sound through its Television Interface Adaptor-chip (TIA).
 The TIA can output two channels simultaneously.

 Long story short: it is not possible to use notes that sound in tune to their real life counterparts.
-Due to the mere 5 bits available to define pitch the resulting frequencies in Hz are of insufficient resolution to be correct (and differ between PAL and NTSC!).
+Due to the mere 5 bits available to define pitch, the resulting frequencies (in Hertz) are of insufficient resolution to be "correct" (and also differing between PAL and NTSC!).
 To make matters (even) worse, the pitches are also out of tune with each other!

-This limits the amount of scales you can use as well as the amount of notes available to you within a scale.
+This limits the amount of scales you can use as well as the amount of notes available within a scale.
 The best compromise is to find a set of notes that work well enough in relation to one another to keep a sense of musicality going on.